KillahPotatoes/KP-Liberation/README.md

 * Added: LoW UAVs to the default blacklist.
 * Added: Some of the new RHS vehicles.
 * Added: Turkish localization.
 Thanks to [Carbneth](https://github.com/Carbneth)
+* Added: Parameter to set a cooldown for using mobile respawns.
 * Removed: Liberation skill handling of AI units, as BI do this good enough now concerning wounds, etc.
 * Removed: Vehicle explosion chance script for convoy ambush.
 * Removed: Old debug messages.